• Skip to primary navigation

 Funny food combinations

-Another idea is to learn about why some food combinations work and some don’t.
+Another idea is to learn why some food combinations work and some don’t.
 Sprouts might work well as part of a roast dinner, but they wouldn’t be so great in a bowl of custard!

 Can you think of any more science in Christmas stories for us?